Site icon Texas Travel Talk

 Rio Grande City Paranormal – something in every room!

-Check each site before heading out on your haunted Texas road trip to one of these local haunts in Texas.
+NOTE: Check each website before heading out on your haunted Texas road trip to one of the haunted places in Texas.
 And don’t forget to bring a flashlight!

 National Ghost Hunting